claytantor/xrpl-poc-python/docs/whitepaper.md

 ## Introduction
 Making a payment is a common task for any business, and making payment easy for users is a key goal for any payment network.
 The key challenge is to make the payment process as easy as possible for all users in the ecosystem on both sides of the transaction. xInvoice and xURL are two protocols intended for the XRP payment ecosystem that aim to make the payment process as easy as possible for all users by abstracting and separating the activities of creating payment requests and automating the generation of payment requests using a backend. *It is primarily intended for use by XRP payment networks and XRP payment users using QR codes to initiate payment, but does not necessarily require the use of scanning technologies to be applied.*

+* **xInvoice** is a protocol for creating payment requests.
+It is intended to be used by XRP payment users and XRP payment networks.
+It enables for a payer to verify the authenticity of a payment request has the ability to expire.
+The requestor can track and manage the lifecycle of the payment request using a backend.
+* **xURL** is a protocol for creating xInvoice payment requests using backend automation.
+It is intended to be used by XRP payment users and XRP payment networks.
+It enables a payer to generate an xInvoice payment request "on demand" at any time by using callbacks to the backend generating the payment request.
+The requestor can track and manage the lifecycle of the payment request using a backend.

 ## Use Cases

 ### Scan To Pay